-- Null Driver: emulate an empty network.
-All packets are dropped. - PCap: connects directly to a host network adapter.
+- None: disable networking. - PCap: connects directly to a host network adapter.
 Similar to the Bridge mode on other emulators and virtualizers. - SLiRP: creates a private network with a virtual router.
-Similar to the NAT mode on other emulators and virtualizers. - VDE: attaches to a virtual switch created by VDE.
-Only available on Linux and macOS hosts.
+Similar to the NAT mode on other emulators and virtualizers.